My Guinea travel summary:

 Squeezed in a bush taxi

 It takes an entire day to travel by bush taxi from Conakry to Kissidougou.
-I booked a strategic seat in the front row of a bush taxi and, and to my surprise, the other eight spots filled up in less than an hour.
-When I was already comfortably seated and we were about to leave, a huge woman in army clothes jumped in front of the car and insisted to commute with us.
+I got a good seat in the front row of a bush taxi, and to my surprise, the other eight seats were filled in less than an hour.
+When I was already comfortable sitting and we were about to leave, a large woman in military clothes stepped in front of the car and insisted on joining us.

-Our driver couldn’t say no. His taxi was the only transport available that day.
-My arguing didn’t help at all, and she ended up sitting right next to me, partly on top of me, for the next 14 hours.
+The driver couldn’t refuse because his taxi was the only transport available that day.
+My complaints didn’t change anything, and she ended up sitting next to me, partly on top of me, for the next 14 hours.

-It was a very uncomfortable but much less complicated trip than in northern Guinea.
-Because of our military escort, we were not even stopped at many checkpoints on the way.
-When soldiers at the checkpoints noticed my young neighbor in the car, a few polite phrases were exchanged, and the ramp magically opened.
+The trip was very uncomfortable, but easier than in northern Guinea.
+Because we had a military escort, we were not stopped at many checkpoints.
+When soldiers saw my young neighbor in the car, they exchanged a few polite words, and the ramp quickly opened.

 We arrived late at night to Kissidougu, but the monks at the Catholic Mission were waiting for me with a warm dinner and a clean bed.